Sexual swelling: Physical characteristics and correlates

+Sexual swellings are concentrations of tumescent tissue, cyclically appearing on the genitalia and adjacent posterior regions of female primates.
+The exact reproductive purpose of sexual swellings is not fully understood, though the erogenous sensitivity of this tissue is known to motivate females to pursue sexual contact with males.
+The position of swellings can heavily influence the location of male focus during courtship, and of eventual penetrance.
+Among chimpanzees, bonobos, baboons, and many Old World monkey species, it is common for swellings to concentrate in the perineal, perianal, and coccygeal regions, rather than more ventrally in the area of the vulva.
+Dorsal swelling positions can therefore correlate with frequent non-conceptive, penetrant mounting, thus enhancing high volume/low efficiency female mating strategies, which guard against incidental impregnation by opportunistic low-tier males during peak fertility.

-Sexual swellings are water-filled edemas of mainly the external or internal genitalia of female primates.
-However, the swellings can also extend to the skin of the circumanal, subcausal and paracallosal regions.
-Such swellings can be categorized into two groups: small and exaggerated.
-Small swellings are characterised by a moderate size and pinkness of the genitalia, and can be found in Old World monkeys, New World monkeys, prosimians and gibbons.
+Swellings can be categorized into two groups: small and exaggerated.
+Small swellings are characterised by a moderate size and pinkness of the anogenital tissue, and can be found in Old World monkeys, New World monkeys, prosimians and gibbons.
 In contrast, exaggerated swellings are larger in size, and their prevalence is mainly restricted to Old World primate species.
 For instance, they occur in all species of Cercocebus, Mandrillus, Theropithecus, Papio and Pan, and in most macaques, colobines and guenons.

 Researchers have attempted to determine the characteristics of the primate species displaying these exaggerated swellings.
-It has been identified that species which exhibit exaggerated sexual swellings predominantly live in multi-male social systems; large social groups with multiple adults of both sexes, as well as their offspring.
+It has been identified that species which exhibit exaggerated sexual swellings predominantly live in multi-male social systems, in which females mate promiscuously.
 Species with such swellings have twice as many males per group than those without.
 Furthermore, whilst 71% of Old World primate species living in multi-male groups show exaggerated swellings, no females living within single-male groups do.
 In some instances, however, sexual swellings can be seen in primate societies with alternative mating systems; for example, female langur monkeys exhibit swellings but live within polygamous single-male groups.

 Primates with exaggerated sexual swellings also demonstrate non-seasonal breeding patterns, longer mating periods and longer ovulation cycles.
 Specifically, of the 23 species which are both non-seasonal breeders and live in multi-male societies, 91% have sexual swellings.
 Nonetheless, nonseasonal reproductive environments are not a necessary precursor for the selection of sexual swellings.
 Indeed, females who are seasonal breeders, such as the female Barbary macaques, also exhibit exaggerated sexual swellings.